Others (always capitalized)

 Usage example: His Others felt compassion for their suffering and wanted to do something about it.
 Yet his Oneself was concerned about prioritizing taking care of himself.

-For a fuller description of my-you and its relationship to my-me, go to Oneself and Others.
+For a fuller description of Others and its relationship to Oneself, go to Oneself and Others.